 We’ll arrange a visit to chat through in more detail before you commit to being part of the movement.
 We’ll also put you in touch with other members so you can understand how they are benefitting.

-We'll then complete an in-depth survey on your buildings, to identify what we and the researcher team believe are the best solution for your property.
+We'll then complete an in-depth survey on your buildings, including an EPC and building condition information, to identify what we and the researcher team believe are the best solution for your property.
 We’ll cost that up and you can decide then if you want to join.

-For each home identified as part of the collective, the landlord will pledge an estimated £20,000 per property to fund the decarbonisation retrofit.
+For each home identified as part of the collective, the landlord will pledge an estimated £25,000 per property to fund the decarbonisation retrofit.
 We’ll work with our industry partners to deliver the works – operating in an open book model so you have full visibility of costs.
-Liberty will supply, and install the technologies that are needed along with metering and monitoring equipment to gather data on the impact on energy consumption, conditions in the property and operating costs.
+NetZero Collective approved partners will supply, and install the technologies that are needed along with metering and monitoring equipment to gather data on the impact on energy consumption, conditions in the property and operating costs.

-Your properties then form part of the national research conducted by The University of Southampton and NquiringMinds for a period of a minimum of 3 years.
+Your properties then form part of the national research conducted by The University of Southampton for a period of a minimum of 2 years.
 This will create a data set that shows life-time operational costs and the evidence needed to prove that the retrofit solutions work.

 The NetZero Collective will also work together to oversee the education of building users, to ensure the new technologies deliver their intended benefits.
 Often low carbon heating technology requires breaking old habits because it works in a very different way to conventional gas boiler – if decarbonisation is to happen, we need to address that as much as the physical changes.